sdiehl/write-you-a-haskell/evaluation.md

 main = print test
 ```

-Several caveats must be taken when working with HOAS, first that is a bit more
+Several caveats must be taken when working with HOAS.
+First of all, it takes more
 work to transform expressions in this form since in order to work with the
 expression we would need to reach under the lambda binder of a Haskell function
 itself.
 Since all the machinery is wrapped up inside of Haskell's implementation